aj185259/target-determinator/README.md

     	Files to ignore for git operations, relative to the working-directory.
 These files shan't affect the Bazel graph.
   -targets bazel query
       Targets to consider.
 Accepts any valid bazel query expression (see https://bazel.build/reference/query). (default "//...")
+  -targets-suffix bazel expr
+      A bazel expression that can be used in conjunction with targets to intersect, union, etc. results (see https://bazel.build/query/language#algebraic-set-operations). (default "")
   -verbose
     	Whether to explain (messily) why each target is getting run -working-directory string